Fyrstain/flute-requirements/input/pagecontent/index.md

   - **[Home](index.html)**: The home page provides the introduction and context for this implementation guide.

-  - **[FHIR Artifacts](artifacts.html)**: These pages provide detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
+  - **[Artifacts](artifacts.html)**: These pages provide detailed descriptions and formal definitions for all the FHIR objects defined in this guide.

   - **Threat model and Privacy-Enabling Technologies**:
     - **[Methodology](2.1Methodology.html)**